awhatley/jquery-tmpl.net/README.md

 * **`${property}`**: Both the shorthand and `{{= }}` are supported.
 Will print out the value of the indicated property on the provided data object.
+Nested property resolution is supported, thanks to shellscape!
 Note that expression/function evaluation is not supported.

 * **`{{= property}}`**: Handled identically to `${}`.